Coriander & mint pulao, quick and and easy one pot meal. A mildly spiced, kid-friendly lunch box recipe.Jump to Recipe

 - Wash rice with water, until it runs clear, and soak for 15 minutes in water.
 Drain & keep aside until use.
 Do not waste the rice-washed water, if you have plants in your balcony or backyard, you can water them with this water.

-- Take coriander and mint leavs along with chili, garlic in a blender, add 2 tbsp of water and blend smooth.
+- Take coriander and mint leavs along with chili, garlic in a blender, add 2 tablespoon of water and blend smooth.

 - Heat oil in a wide pan, when it is hot,add clove, bay leaf and cardamon and saute for 30 seconds, then add cumin.After adding cumin, immediately add the blended green paste and saute for aminute.